 - This brings up the Format Shape dialog box, as shown in Figure 3, below.
-Make sure you select the Fill tab (highlighted in red within Figure 3) on the sidebar.
-On the right side of Format Shape dialog box select the Solid fill radio button, shown highlighted in blue within Figure 3.
+Make sure you select the Fill option (highlighted in red within Figure 3) on the sidebar.
+On the right side of Format Shape dialog box select the Solid tab, as shown highlighted in blue within Figure 3.

 Figure 3: Format Shape dialog box

 - Now, click the Color button (highlighted in red within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
 Within the Color drop-down menu, select the More Colors option (highlighted in blue within Figure 4).

 Figure 4: More Colors option

 - This brings up the Mac OS X Color picker, as shown in Figure 5.
 Here, click the Show More Options button, as shown highlighted in red within Figure 5.